cliveontoast/GoMoPho/README.md

 - Ubuntu (native) - GoMoPho.Ubuntu
 - any operating system - choose GoMoPho.CrossPlatform if you have/download .NET Core

+My windows build process does not support unix permissions.
 The native compiled GNU/Linux versions require unzipping and then applying execute permissions.
 The CrossPlatform version does not.
-Please try the following method to apply the execute permissions
+The following bash commandline will unzip and apply the execute permission to the GoMoPhoCoreConsole file
 ```
-unzip GoMoPho.GNULinux.x.x.zip && source grant_perms.sh
+unzip -d ./GoMoPho GoMoPho.GNULinux.x.x.zip && cd ./GoMoPho && source grant_perms.sh
 ```

 #### Compilation